thenayemcodex/msoffice2016.txt/README.md

 ##About
 This file will provide you all the Microsoft Office product key . you will get free lifetime customer service .
 If you get any help by using this tool .. put a comment and review..
 Thank you for your support
 ## process
-1 Copy all the text in this file
+1 Copy all the text in this file.\n
-2 Go to youe desktop and create a text file
+2 Go to youe desktop and create a text file.\n
 3 Paste all text in this file
 4 Save the file
 5 Refresh your computer